casper-network/docs-1.5.X/source/docs/casper/concepts/serialization/types.md

 # Type Serialization

+## Account Action Thresholds {#account-action-thresholds}

+The minimum weight thresholds that have to be met when executing an action of a certain type.
+It serializes as three consecutive [`u8` values](./primitives.md#clvalue-numeric) as follows.

+-   `deployment`: The minimum weight threshold required to perform deployment actions as a `u8` value.

+-   `key_management`: The minimum weight threshold required to perform key management actions as a `u8` value.

 ## Account Config {#account-config}

 Configuration of an individual account in *accounts.toml*, containing the account's public key, main purse balance and validator config.